rhyslwells/Data-Archive/content/standardised/Cross validation.md

 ## Description

 - A technique used in machine learning and statistics to evaluate the performance of a predictive model.
+-  It evaluates the model more robustly by splitting the training data into smaller chunks and training the model multiple times.
 - ==It involves dividing the dataset into k equal-sized subsets (called "folds") and using each fold as a validation set once, while the remaining k-1 folds are used for training.==
 - The model's ==performance is averaged== across all k folds to provide a more robust estimate of its generalization performance.